 Cook linguine in lightly salted water while you make the scampi.

 Melt butter in a skillet over medium-high heat.
-Add shrimp and butter, and cook just until shrimp is pink on both sides.
+Add shrimp and garlic, and cook just until shrimp is pink on both sides.
 Add wine and let simmer for 2 to 3 minutes to cook off some of the alcohol.
 Stir in salt and pepper.
 Add drained linguine and toss thoroughly to coat.
 It will look very runny, but don't fear!
 Stir in 2 oz of the cheese and all of the parsley.
 The melted parmesan will thicken it up perfectly.
 Serve with the rest of the parmesan to sprinkle on top.

 Yield: 5 servings